-White Mountains National Park is about 80 km north-east of Hughenden and 140 km south-west of Charters Towers on the Flinders Highway.
+White Mountains National Park is approximately 80km north-east of Hughenden and 140km south-west of Charters Towers on the Flinders Highway.

-Burra Range lookout is on the highway and is accessible to conventional vehicles.
+Burra Range lookout is located on the Flinders Highway and is accessible to conventional vehicles.

 There are no wheelchair accessible tracks or facilities at White Mountains National Park.

 - Protect yourself from the sun.
 Wear sunscreen, a hat, sunglasses and a long-sleeved shirt, even on cloudy days.
 Recreate in the cooler part of the day.

 - Wear insect repellent, clothing and shoes to protect yourself from stings, scratches and bites.

 - Carry at least one form of communication equipment.
 Satellite phones and Personal Locator Beacons (PLBs) are the most effective in this area.
 Mobile phone coverage is unreliable in the national park.

 - Set up camp well before dark.
 And carry adequate food, first-aid equipment, fuel and a basic vehicle repair kit in case of unexpected delays or breakdown.